yasir2000/openwrt-oldwiki-md/AircrackHowTo.rst

 [[TableOfContents]]
 = Introduction =
 == What is Aircrack? ==
 Aircrack is a suite of tools that enables wireless traffic monitoring and penetration/security testing.

-== Where is the Official Homepage? ==
 The official page for Aircrack is [http://www.aircrack-ng.org here].

 = Requirements =
  * A WRT54G/S in client mode
+ * aircrack package.
-   * ["OpenWrtDocs/WhiteRussian/ClientMode"]
+ * {{{wl}}} utility.
-   * ["OpenWrtDocs/Kamikaze/ClientMode"]
+ * External storage.

- * The following packages and the packages they depend upon
+1 The following packages and the packages they depend upon 2 ["OpenWrtDocs/WhiteRussian/ClientMode"]
- * aircrack
- * the {{{wl}}} utility
- * A place to store large files (i.e. an NFS drive, or a CIFS drive)
+3 ["OpenWrtDocs/Kamikaze/ClientMode"]
- * Please refer to the RemoteFileSystemHowTo for instructions on how to set this up
+4 Please refer to the RemoteFileSystemHowTo for instructions on how to set this up 5  (i.e. an NFS drive, or a CIFS drive)

 = Installation =
 Aircrack can easily be installed using !OpenWrt backports repository.
 See ["OpenWrtDocs/Packages"]